apache/accumulo-website/_docs-unreleased/troubleshooting/basic.md

 by used by someone who can access the underlying Accumulo data.
 It does not provide the normal access controls in Accumulo.

+## Ingest

+**Why does my ingest rate periodically go down during heavy ingest?**

+Periods of zero or low ingest rates can be caused by Java garbage collection pauses in tablet servers.
+This problem can be mitigated by [enabling native maps in tablet servers][native-maps].

 ## HDFS

 Accumulo reads and writes to the Hadoop Distributed File System.